davidaayers/davidaayers/README.md

 - [davidaayers](https://www.linkedin.com/in/davidaayers/) on LinkedIn
 - [iamagiantnerd.com](https://iamagiantnerd.com) - My personal website

 I enjoy [speaking](https://github.com/davidaayers/speaker-info), and have done some talks at some great conferences.
 I'm particularly proud of the talk I did on "[Documenting and Communicating Architectural Decisions](https://github.com/davidaayers/comm-and-doc-arch-decisions)" at [Lead Dev NYC](https://www.youtube.com/watch?v=rwfXkSjFhzc&feature=youtu.be) in 2019.
-I'm an avid reader of fiction and non-fiction and keep track of what I've [read](https://github.com/davidaayers/knowledge/wiki/2024-Books).
+I'm an avid reader of fiction and non-fiction and keep track of what I've [read](https://github.com/davidaayers/books).

 In the past, I made a game.
-It sold a couple of copies.
+It sold a couple hundred copies.
 I think it's pretty great, YMMV:

 - [We Slay Monsters](http://weslaymonsters.com/), available on [Steam](https://store.steampowered.com/app/332540/We_Slay_Monsters/)